minoukh/Love-Log/README.md

   - I personally find dating exhausting as you have to try to remember all the details and later recollect those to make the decision of whether you want to following through with the person or not.
 This becomes specially burdensome when there are multiple "suitors" 😄.
 Such an app creates room for more organized thoughts and clearer evaluation of the dates.

 ## User Stories:
+* As a user, I want to be able to create a new Journal.
-* As a user, I want to be able to create a new Person.
+* As a user, I want to be able to create a new Person and add to my Journal.
-* As a user, I want to be able to create a List of People I am currently dating or plan to go on a date with.
+* As a user, I want to be able to maintain and view a List of People am currently dating.
+* As a user, I want to be able to remove a Person from my list.
-* As a user, I want to be able to create a new Date Log.
+* As a user, I want to be able to create a new Date Entry and add it to the person.
+* As a user, I want to be able to view the list of Dates and descriptions if I choose.
 * As a user, I want to be able to add Qualities to the Person.
 * As a user, I want to be able to remove Qualities and/or add Red Flags.
-* As a user, I want to be able to add Notes to the Dates.
-* As a user, I want to be able to view potential partners.
 * As a user, I want to be able to modify persons on the list.
-* As a user, I want to be able to remove persons from the list.
 * As a user, I want to be able to save my journal to file (if I so choose)
 * As a user, I want to be able to be able to load my journal from file (if I so choose)